Elvish Translator

 What Is an Elvish Translator?

-Use this as a tolkien elvish translator for names, phrases, or full sentences drawn from the films or your own imagination.
+Use it for names, phrases, or short lines drawn from the films or your own fantasy writing.
 For another constructed language from a fictional universe, the Klingon Translator covers the Star Trek language developed by Marc Okrand.

 1. Type or paste English text into the left box